lofcek/plist/README.md

 - support embeeded types
 - data could be encoded not not in io.Writers, but also in something like json.RawMessage
 - write examples of using the library into this file
-- support also member like pointer to something instead of direct value
 - recovery from panic
 - add names of plist items into tags